colinbraun/fem-3d-solver/README.md

        5,     832,     833,     834,     835
 ```

 These are just the first 5 entries of the Block.
 Each entry describes the 4 nodes of a tetrahedron that makes up part of the voluem.
 Notice they contain the global node number from the ALLNODES set earlier.
 It is also worth nothing that Blocks can be named.
 This one is named "Tetrahedrons", as visible above.
-This was a choice, and not automatic.
+This was a choice, not the default.
 The default names for blocks are usually things like "EB1", "EB2", and so on.
 It is just a convenience to name them something meaningful.

 Similarly, if we created a Block containing information about a surface, each entry would contain 3 global node numbers that make up a triangle on the surface.

 #### Current Mesh Loading and Data Structuring Implementation
 All of the mesh loading and data structuring is done in util.py.
 A function called `load_mesh_block()` will take a string containing the name of the Block and return a 2D array containing the data.
-A function called `load_mesh() is created with the intention of loading everything needed, and it makes use of the load_mesh_block() function.
+A function called `load_mesh()` is created with the intention of loading everything needed, and it makes use of the load_mesh_block() function.
 It accepts a bunch of names for the various necessary blocks in running a simulation (i.e. names for input/output surfaces, pec walls, curves bounding the input/output surfaces, etc.).
-An example of its usage can be seen in waveport/waveport.py in the Waveguide3D constructor (__init__() function).
-An instance of this is created as an example in main_waveport.py.
+An example of its usage can be seen in waveport/waveport.py in the Waveguide3D constructor (see `Waveguide3D#__init__()`).
+See the [examples](#examples) section for how it is used.

 ### Matrix of Equations Construction
-After all of the necessary data is loaded and structured, the matrix equation can be solved.
+After all of the necessary data is loaded and structured, the matrix equation can be constructed.
+The details of doing this are the bulk of the work in creating a functional FEM solver, and Jin's book mentioned in the [Useful Resources](#useful-resources) section is the most helpful reference for coming up with these.

 #### Current Matrix of Equations Construction
 This is done with the `Waveguide3D#solve()` method in waveport/waveport.py.
 It is a bit messy, and should probably be done differently for both organizational and efficiency reasons.
 Currently, each tetrahedron is iterated over.
-For each tetrahedron, the interactions of each of the edges that need to be integrated is done by placing 2 more for loops, one nested in the other and each over all of the edges of the tetrahedron.
+For each tetrahedron, the interactions of each of the edges that need to be integrated is done by adding 2 more for loops, one nested in the other and each over all of the edges of the tetrahedron.
 The integrations are performed, with the indices into the matrix equation being determined by the global edge numbers of the edges being iterated over.
 PEC edges are ignored, being skipped when they are come across in the edge for loops.
 Special care is taken with edges on surfaces such as the input/output port or ABC walls if there are any.

 ### Solving the Equation Matrix
 The equation matrix can be solved naively by taking an inverse, but iterative methods can be employed if desired.
 The result of solving this matrix is obviously the desired edge coefficients in the interpolating functions.